 A house lift is done by digging out the current basement to a new depth and then extending the foundation walls downwards to support the home on new footings.
 It is also called foundation underpinning which is one of our major construction services.

 Here are the advantages:

-- Higher ceiling heights.
+- Higher ceiling heights are possible.
 If you choose to pour a new foundation you can gain ceiling height by digging down as well as by shifting the house up further out of grade level.
 Or, if you leave your existing foundation you may be able to place your home back onto the foundation higher out of grade level, leaving you with more clear ceiling height.
-This will all be determined by your design + build team, based on what your particular house will be granted with the city.
+This all depends on your design and what the city will approve for your renovation.

 - This is an opportunity to rebuild your foundation.
-Often heritage homes with have a stone foundation, or they have foundation issues and leaks.
+Often heritage homes have a stone foundation or they have foundation issues and leaks.

 - This is also your opportunity to incorporate radiant floor heating.
 Good quality heat for the new lifted areas, and it keeps the toes warm!

 - Incorporating window wells, and therefore enlarging the size of windows.
-To ensure enjoyment of your new windows, consider a top down style of privacy blind if you are close to your neighbor.
-This type of window covering will allow light in and block the view of the inside of the well, if that’s an issue.
+To ensure the enjoyment of your new windows, consider a top-down style of privacy blind if you are close to your neighbor.
+This type of window covering will allow light in and block the view of the inside of the well if that’s an issue.

-- Architectural style.
-Some newer homes today are built to max out the zoning rules and allowable floor area and therefore aren’t placing a priority on the architectural style or appearance of the exterior.
+- Some newer homes today are built to max out the zoning rules and allowable floor area, and therefore aren’t placing a priority on the building style or appearance of the exterior.
 Sometimes they almost become great big boring boxes!
 Your heritage home was most likely designed with great curb appeal, and perhaps by a well-known architect.
 Those special details that set it apart from other homes in the area are worth maintaining!
-If we don’t’ we will soon be left with a ‘builders box’ and suburban feel in our downtown heritage neighborhoods like West Vancouver.
+If we don’t’ we will soon be left with a ‘builders box’ and suburban feel in our downtown heritage neighborhoods.